RedisLabs/redislabs-docs/content/rs/administering/active-passive.md

 ### Configuring TLS for Replica Of on the destination database

-To enable TLS for Replica Of in the destintation database:
+To enable TLS for Replica Of in the destination database:

 1. Edit the 'Replica of' section of the destination Database to point the source Database and press the 'Enable TLS Authentication' icon: